1Corinthians 15:2

 J Vernon McGee comments that...

 Paul had a way of using “ifs,” not as a condition but as a method of argument and of logic.
 We would understand him better if he had said, “Since we hold fast the confidence.”
 In other words, if we are sons of God and if we are partakers of the heavenly calling, we will be faithful and we will hold fast.
 This is the proof that we are of God’s house."
-(McGee, J V: Thru the Bible Commentary: Thomas Nelson or Logos) (Bolding added)
+(McGee, J V: Thru the Bible Commentary: Thomas Nelson) (Bolding added)

 Believer's Study Bible writes that...